South Yorkshire Supertram: Siemens-Duewag Supertram

 The network operates 25 three car trams built by Siemens-Duewag of Düsseldorf, Germany, in 1992.
 The trams are 40% low floor design, the vehicles have been specially designed for gradients as steep as 10%.
 In the 1980s a design choice was taken to create the longest possible vehicle to avoid multiple working which resulted in a 34.8 m design, the third-longest tram design in operation in Europe at the time and the longest in service in the UK until the 42.8 m long Edinburgh Trams were introduced.

 Launched in an initial light grey livery, following the awarding of the operating franchise to Stagecoach the trams were reliveried in Stagecoach's corporate livery from 1997.
 From 2006 the trams were refurbished, and a new dedicated Supertram blue–based livery was launched, with the entire fleet completed in early 2009.

-Stadler Citylink (Class 399)
+Vossloh Citylink (Class 399)

-Stadler supplied seven tram-train vehicles, delivered between November 2015 and November 2016.
+Vossloh supplied seven tram-train vehicles, delivered between November 2015 and November 2016.